fredyouhanaie/portcl/README.md

 `portcl` helps one create Erlang ports based on Tcl scripts.

+__Note:__ The source code license has been changed to Apache 2.0.
+This is in order to be consistent with my other Erlang based projects.

 ## Introduction

 An Erlang port is a non-Erlang external program (or linked driver) that